IL2HorusTeam/il2fb-mission-parser/docs/sections/chief-road.rst

 #. ships tend to follow coastlines and river banks if they come to them close
    enough.

-Let's examine a description of a manual waypoint which was created manually.
+Let's examine a description of a waypoint which was created manually by user.
 It has all parameters included::

     21380.02 41700.34 120.00 10 2 3.055555582046509